-- 11.6.
-The Contracting Authority may also suspend this Contract or the participation of a Beneficiary(ies) in this Contract when, or, if necessary to verify, that: - a) the grant award procedure or the implementation of the Action have been subject to substantial errors, irregularities or fraud; - b) the Beneficiary(ies) have breached any substantial obligation under this Contract.
+11.6.
+The Contracting Authority may also suspend this Contract or the participation of a Beneficiary(ies) in this Contract when, or, if necessary to verify, that:a) the grant award procedure or the implementation of the Action have been subject to substantial errors, irregularities or fraud;b) the Beneficiary(ies) have breached any substantial obligation under this Contract.
 The Contracting Authority shall suspend the Grant Contract or the participation of a Beneficiary(ies) in the Grant Contract when it has evidence that the circumstances in points a) or b) have occurred.
 In addition, the Contracting Authority shall suspend the Grant Contract when, for objective and well justified reasons, it deems necessary to verify whether, presumably, the circumstances in points a) or b) have occurred.
 In this latter case, however, in light of the burdensome consequences of a suspension, the Contracting Authority shall preferably, whenever possible, first give notice to the Coordinator indicating its intention to suspend the Contract, as well as, of the specific grounds/reasons motivating the suspension.
 The Contracting Authority shall then leave the Coordinator a reasonable time (30 days) to react and present its comments/objections to the intended suspension.
 Without prejudice to the right of the Contracting Authority to confirm its intention to suspend, the Coordinator's observations shall be given a thorough consideration before taking the final decision for suspension.
 Such pre-information should not however impact the need for a timely suspension of the Grant Contract.
 The means of communication used shall provide clear evidence of the fact that the Coordinator was informed and the date on which this happened (a registered letter with acknowledgment of receipt or equivalent).

 11.7.
-The Coordinator shall provide any requested information, clarification or document within 30 days of receipt of the requests sent by the Contracting authority.
-If, notwithstanding the information, clarification or document provided by the Coordinator, the award procedure or the implementation of the grant proves to have been subject to substantial errors, irregularities, fraud, or breach of obligations, then the Contracting Authority may terminate this Contract according to Article 12(2) h.
+The Coordinator shall provide any If, notwithstanding the information, requested information, clarification or document clarification, or documentation provided by the within 30 days of receipt of the requests sent by Coordinator, the award procedure or the the Contracting authority.
+If, notwithstanding implementation of the Action proves to have the information, clarification or document been subject to substantial errors, irregularities, provided by the Coordinator, the award fraud, or a breach of obligations, then the procedure or the implementation of the grant Contracting Authority shall terminate the Grant proves to have been subject to substantial errors, Contract according to Articles 12(2) a and h. irregularities, fraud, or breach of obligations, then the Contracting Authority may terminate this Contract according to Article 12(2) h.